DIY Garage Sale

 - Scrap fabrics submitted in a zip lock bag must be marked as “Scraps” and the bag stapled shut.

-Please contact me if other arrangements need to be made for turning in your treasures.
+Please contact us if other arrangements need to be made for turning in your treasures.